 Parameters versioning is automatic when the MlflowNodeHook is added to the hook list of the ProjectContext.
-In kedro-mlflow==0.8.0, the mlflow.yml configuration file has a parameter called flatten\dict\params which enables to log as distinct parameters the (key, value) pairs of a '''Dict'' parameter.
+The mlflow.yml configuration file has a parameter called flatten_dict_params which enables to log as distinct parameters the (key, value) pairs of a ''Dict'' parameter.